 The ‘researcher’s’ account of this, published in 1980 as The Janos People, was probably the most universally panned UFO title of the year.
 If you’re interested it’s available on Amazon at prices ranging from 1p. to £483.27.
 Even at the lower figure it’s overpriced!
 Although the author is rightfully sceptical of this particular case, other UFO cases he describes are more convincing, and he reports them in a straightforward way, respectful of the witnesses but aware of the problems they pose.

-The book is arranged in short chapters for each town or village covered, and here I would raise my only minor quibble - it would have been helpful for an outline map of the area to have been included in the book, to allow those unfamiliar with the area to find their way around at a glance.
+The book is arranged in short chapters for each town or village covered, and here I would raise my only minor quibble - it would have been helpful for an outline map of the area to have been included in the book, to allow those unfamiliar with the district to find their way around at a glance.
 Between the place-specific entries there are a number of longer pieces on particular topics, such as local eccentrics, out of place animals, and a good straightforward description of the concept of leys, and tho questions it raises.

-The author injects many of his accounts with good natured humour, and is never cynical or dismissive of the stories he records.
+The author injects many of his accounts with good-natured humour, and is never cynical or dismissive of the stories he records.
 The book is nicely decorated with small prints, made by the founder of the publishing company, from ordinary desk rubber erasers, a couple of which I reproduce here.
 This is a delightful book, for residents of the Vale, visitors to the area, and those interested in the wealth of lore and legend that haunts this island. – John Rimmer.